schellingerhout/expression-design-4-woot-tshirt-template/README.md

 [Download From Expression4.com](https://expressiondesign4.com/)

 To use this template instead of using Adobe products.
+Copy the png files to the Images subfolder of the installation (typically **C:\Program Files (x86)\Microsoft Expression\Design 4\Images**)
-Import the swatch `Shirt Colors.xml` with the t-shirt colors.
+Import the swatch `Shirt Colors.xml` with the t-shirt colors, or copy to **%APPDATA%\Microsoft\Expression\Design\Swatches**.

 You will see a new swatch category with that name

-`ShirtDesign.design` has the largest printable area for your design `WootShirt.design` has the T-Shirt with a pre-defined slice as well as the printable area on the T-shirt
+`ShirtDesign.design` has the largest printable area for your design `WootShirt.design` has the T-Shirt with a pre-defined slice as well as the printable area on the T-shirt.
+Slices are sections to export of part of the desing